Updated: Apr 11, 2022

 Rama Navami celebrates the birth of the seventh avatar of Lord Vishnu.
 It falls on the 9th (navami) lunar day of bright lunar fortnight (i.e. shukla paksha; waxing phase) of the lunar month Chaitra.
-The actual lunar day (tithi) of navami starts at 12:13 PM today (April 20) and ends at 12:05 PM tomorrow (April 21) this current year of 2021, based on timings in the San Francisco Bay Area.
-Since Lord Rama was born during the mid-day (Madhyahna period based on sunrise and sunset) and since this mostly prevails on the 20th, Rama Navami is celebrated today according to the Smarta Sampradhaya.
-However, Vaishnavas generally observe Rama Navami tomorrow.
+Lord Rama was born during the mid-day (Madhyahna period based on sunrise and sunset), which is of utmost importance for yearly timing of Rama Navami according to the Smarta Sampradhaya.
+However, Vaishnavas generally observe Rama Navami according to the day with the navami tithi prevailing at sunrise.
+Usually this occurs on the same day but at times it does not.
 Either way, we wish you Lord Rama's blessings on this auspicious occasion

 Here is an excerpt on the birth of Lord Rama and his brothers: